 I teach writing classes and workshops in Georgia and Tennessee.
 I specialize in teaching prescriptive nonfiction methods, memoir writing (small projects), writing family stories, and the business of freelancing to both seasoned and aspiring writers.

 What else?
 I run, hike, bike, read, garden, spend time with family and friends, and volunteer a portion of my time and energies to serving several nonprofit organizations in my community.
 I love family history.
-I sing in the car and sometimes in the shower if no one else is at home.
+I sing in the car and sometimes in the shower.
 My iPod is loaded with all types of music and podcasts.
 My favorite book is Harper Lee’s To Kill a Mockingbird, a novel that changed my life.
 My favorite poet is Ralph Waldo Emerson, and my favorite poem is Each and All.
 Joyce Kilmer’s Trees is a close second.
 My favorite color is green.
 Like Oprah Winfrey, I, too, am happiest around trees.
 My favorite television shows are Breaking Bad (the writing is fabulous) and Dexter—I love the character’s narration, and I like the premise of a good serial killer who cleanses the earth by killing bad serial killers.
 I collect interesting rocks and fossils.
-I’m a keeper of several keepsakes and mementoes.
+I’m a keeper of several keepsakes and mementos.
 I have two big, lovable dogs that live like royalty.
 I love antiques.
 I love Dr. Pepper, and yes, I know it’s bad for me.
 I’m a bird watcher.
 I really don’t understand people who don’t respect the earth, and I don’t care for hypocrites and people who are cruel to animals, children, the elderly, or humanity.
 I’m one of those irritating know-it-all types, a trait I apparently inherited since everyone in my family is also a know-it-all.
 I love math and science and am a strong advocate for math and science literacy in today’s world.
-I love astronomy although my husband and I haven’t taken the big Celestron telescope out in a while.
-I love my family—my mother, my stepfather, my brother, my sister, my brother-in-law, my sisters-in-law, my three nieces, my two nephews, my nephew’s wife, my nephew’s daughter, my nephew’s son, and my husband, Gene.
-I’ve been married to the same guy for almost 25 years, and he still makes me laugh!
+I love astronomy although my husband and I haven’t taken our big telescope out in a while.
+I love my family—my mother, my stepfather, my brother, my sister, my brother-in-law, my sisters-in-law, my three nieces, my two nephews, my nephew’s wife, my nephew’s daughter, my nephew’s two sons, and my husband, Gene.
+I’ve been married to the same guy for almost 25 years, and he still makes me laugh.